Japanese Friendship Garden (Balboa Park)

-The Japanese Friendship Garden was built and continues to be maintained under the philosophy that, "a garden is always in a state of change but the basic elements of trees, shrubs, rocks and water designed in natural balance create a peaceful, harmonious, and transcendental environment conducive to contemplation and meditation."
+The Japanese Friendship Garden and Museum is a Japanese garden in Balboa Park in San Diego, California.
+It is an expression of friendship between San Diego and its sister city Yokohama.

+Events

+The Japanese Friendship Garden also holds an annual Cherry Blossom Festival.
+During the festival, visitors encounter Japanese tradition of flower viewing or hanami including other traditional practices in the Japanese culture.
+This includes Japanese street food, performances from traditional dancers and Japanese drum or taiko troupes, and more.
+In 2023, the Cherry Blossom festival had “performances by the San Diego Japanese Hula Club, the Buddhist Temple of San Diego’s Ondo Dancers as well as taiko—a Japanese drum—troupes.”

 History

 Japanese Tea Pavilion (1914–1941)

-In Balboa Park the year 1915, San Diego opened its Panama-California Exposition.
+San Diego opened its Panama–California Exposition in Balboa Park in 1915.
 Designed to call attention to San Diego and bolster the economy, the Exposition highlighted archaeological and anthropological displays as well as advertised the agricultural potential of the southwest.

-One of the popular exhibits was a Japanese "Teahouse" built just north of the Botanical Building in an area that is now occupied by the Children's Zoo.
+One of the popular exhibits was a Japanese Teahouse built just north of the Botanical Building in an area that is now occupied by the Children's Zoo.
 The Teahouse was a one-story building with an open veranda where visitors to the Exposition could sit, sip tea, and enjoy a garden landscaped in a manner few had seen other than from photos of Japan.

-There was a Japanese Garden adjacent to the "Teahouse" which could be described as plants, stone lanterns, bronze cranes, and a winding stream squeezed into a small space so small that everything was foreground.
+There was a Japanese Garden adjacent to the Teahouse which included plants, stone lanterns, bronze cranes, and a winding stream.
 While the garden lacked a sense of depth or borrowing of scenery ("shakkei"), details were carefully executed by the gardeners who were well versed in the techniques of bonsai and ikebana.
 The overall harmony of elements was sacrificed as effects were compressed for space.
 In Japan there are often fences or walls surrounding the garden, but in Balboa Park at that time, there was neither fence nor wall to help create and define areas or moods.

-For nearly 30 years, the Teahouse and garden were operated and maintained by the Asakawa family, who continue to this day as active members of the San Diego community.
+For nearly thirty years, the Teahouse and garden were operated and maintained by the Asakawa family, who continue to this day as active members of the San Diego community.
 Though a symbol of the strong cultural and commercial ties that linked the two nations, the Teahouse and garden were eventually closed.